Psy-Fer/interARTIC/docs/primers.md

 MN908947.3	1017	1044	SARS-CoV-2_3_RIGHT	1	-
 ```

-The artic nomenclature has changed and they have added an extra field.
+The artic nomenclature has changed and they have added an extra field for `direction`

 Currently it is best to design primer-schemes similar to the first 3 examples here for now.